thackl/gggenomes/README.md

 ## Installation

-gggenomes is at this point still in an alpha release state, and therefoe only available as developmental package.
+gggenomes is at this point still in an alpha release state, and therefore only available as a developmental package.

 ```R
 # install ggtree